boobo94/boobo94.github.io/_posts/2025/09/2025-09-07-engineering-blog.md

 date: 2025-09-07
 summary: "A curated list of top engineering blogs that reveal how companies like Netflix, Airbnb, Uber, Spotify, Meta, and more ship into production at massive scale."
 categories: resources
-tags: [AI, Machine Learning, Engineering, Production, Scale, GenAI]
+tags: [ai, Machine Learning, Engineering, Production]
 cover: https://cdn.pixabay.com/photo/2024/07/14/13/46/ai-generated-8894581_1280.jpg
 ---